This October, Jacksonville University is adding six civic and business leaders to its Board of Trustees.

 - A government relations trailblazer in the transportation industry,

-- An insurance executive whose family has a legacy of service and giving at JU, and
+- An insurance executive and alumna whose family has a legacy of service and giving at JU, and

 - Two celebrated JU alums — one the president of the oldest and largest community foundation in Florida and the other a previous Trustee with a legacy of giving back to his beloved alma mater.

 “Since early 2013, we have been focused and dedicated to building a much better university for our students and our surrounding community,” said Jacksonville University President Tim Cost ’81.
 “That progress has enabled us to be thoughtful in crafting and attracting the right mix of experience and breadth of knowledge to create one of the top advisory groups in the entire region.
 We are very proud to raise the bar by adding these outstanding industry leaders to the Board.”

 These Trustees bring vast expertise and strong ties to the Northeast Florida community, which will further strengthen an already stellar Board of Trustees that continues to propel JU towards a bright future.

 The new cohort of Trustees includes the following individuals: